 Common Questions

 When you buy an animal, you can choose to “turn it back.”
 The animal goes back into the ring and is resold at the Turn Back Auction at the end of the sale.
-You still pay your full original bid price.
+You still pay your full original bid price – which goes to the youth.
 The Turn Back Auction proceeds support the LMAAC Fund.
 It’s a great way to support a youth and the program with one big-hearted gesture.

 Large animals (beef, swine, lamb, goat) are sold by the pound.
 Poultry, rabbits, and eggs are sold by the lot.
 Animals that exceed the maximum weight for their class are sold at the maximum class weight, not their actual weight.
 Market Beef is always sold at actual weight with no maximum.